jrs0/hbr_uhbw/README.md

 # hbr_uhbw

-Development of high bleeding risk tools for UHBW
+This repository contains development logs/information of a high bleeding risk tools for use in the Bristol Heart Institute at UHBW.